 Mrs. Miracle's Manhattan Transfer

-It's Christmas time and Holly Wilson (Jewel Staite) whilst trying to manage her career in fashion also finds herself looking after her nephew Gabe (Quinn Lord) whilst his father is overseas serving his country.
-Meanwhile Jake Finley (Eric Johnson - Meteor Storm), manager of Finley's department store has a battle on his hands with his father who thinks his son has made a mistake by not bringing in the must have toy which every child wants.
-Enter Mrs. 'Miracle' Merkle (Doris Roberts - Aliens in the Attic) who finds herself working at Finley's and in typical Mrs. 'Miracle' Merkle fashion gets up to some magical mischief and match making by bringing Holly and Jake together whilst also getting to grips with Jake's father who since the death of Jake's mother no longer does Christmas.
+It's Christmas time and Holly Wilson (Jewel Staite - 40 Below and Falling) whilst trying to manage her career in fashion also finds herself looking after her nephew Gabe (Quinn Lord) whilst his father is overseas serving his country.
+Meanwhile Jake Finley (Eric Johnson - Oh Christmas Tree), manager of Finley's department store, has a battle on his hands with his father who thinks his son has made a mistake by not bringing in the must have toy which every child wants this Christmas.
+Enter Mrs. 'Miracle' Merkle (Doris Roberts - Merry Kissmas) who finds herself working at Finley's and in typical Mrs. 'Miracle' Merkle fashion gets up to some magical mischief and match making by bringing Holly and Jake together whilst also getting to grips with Jake's father, who since the death of Jake's mother no longer does Christmas.

 Now whilst in "Call Me Mrs. Miracle" we have the wonderful Mrs. 'Miracle' Merkle in Manhattan and magically working in a family run department store the basis of the movie is still all about her solving problems and match making.
 But where as in "Mrs. Miracle" it was all about helping just Seth and Reba she has more to do this time around.
 The main storyline sees her trying to match make Holly and Jake as well as Jakes father J.R. with Gloria and on top of that she also helps Holly and Jake with their careers through a little bit of interference.
 In a way because there is more going on it causes a problem because it ends up being about the people she helps rather than Mrs. 'Miracle' Merkle herself.
 She sort of crops up, gets up to a bit of mischief and then disappears again and that doesn't feel right.

-What this all boils down to is that whilst "Call Me Mrs. Miracle" isn't a bad movie, in fact it is entertaining, it's just not a patch on "Mrs. Miracle".
+What this all boils down to is that whilst "Call Me Mrs. Miracle" isn't a bad movie, in fact it is entertaining, it's just not as good as "Mrs. Miracle".
 It lacks that Christmas magic and real romantic warmth which flowed through out the first movie and so whilst Doris Roberts is still great fun to watch as Mrs. 'Miracle' Merkle the movie as a whole ends up lacking that special quality.